Yellowen/Owrang/docs/user/website/docs.user.website.md

 Though not necessary, to make a good website, you might have to know a bit of HTML / CSS or hire the services of a professional.
 The good part is that once this is setup, you can add and edit content, blogs and products directly from your ERP.

-> The ERPNext website (www.erpnext.com) is generated from the Website Module!
+> The Owrang website (www.erpnext.com) is generated from the Website Module!
 In the world of startups, it's called eating-your-own-dog-food!